parautenbach/TeamCity-HipChat-Notifier/README.md

 [Visit](http://www.whatsthatlight.com/index.php/projects/teamcity-hipchat-plugin/) my website for more detailled instructions and information.

+Compatibility:
+* Releases v0.1.0 to v0.4.3 was tested against TeamCity 8.0.5.
+* Release v0.4.4 was tested against TeamCity 8.1.1.
-Note: I've tested the plugin with TeamCity 8.
-Support for older versions are uncertain, but I would gladly provide information and experiences by others here.
+* Support for older TeamCity versions is uncertain.

+Note: I would gladly provide information and experiences by others here.

 # Configuration